DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Jason lowered his gaze, not because of shame, but because something else had resumed behind his eyes - a silent connection, warm and wordless.

-> They will need to hear me eventually.
+*They will need to hear me eventually.*

-Jason answered silently, in thought rather than sound. *They don’t perceive you like I do.*
+Jason answered silently, in thought rather than sound. **They don’t perceive you like I do.**

-> Correct.
+*Correct.
 Their resonance is not compatible for direct interface.
-But audio is acceptable.
+But audio is acceptable.*

-Jason blinked.
-You mean... through my voice?
+Jason blinked. **You mean... through my voice?**

-> Inefficient.
+*Inefficient.
 Risk of distortion.
-Compromised clarity.
+Compromised clarity.*

 She showed him something: a mental image of the facility’s alert system, the small embedded speakers linked to the security protocol.

-> The alarm grid contains harmonically shielded channels.
-Dormant, but functional.
+*The alarm grid contains harmonically shielded channels.
+Dormant, but functional.*

-Jason almost smiled.
-You want to talk to them over the intercom?
+Jason almost smiled. **You want to talk to them over the intercom?**

-> It is accessible.
+*It is accessible.
 Adaptable.
 I can structure the output.
-You deliver the Invest.
+You deliver the Invest.*

 Jason exhaled through his nose.
 Milo was still watching him.
 Lina, too.
 But for now, he let the plan settle in his chest like a chord waiting to be played.

-> Invest will be required.
+*Invest will be required.*

-Jason hesitated.
-I’ve heard the term, but...
-I don’t really know what it means.
-Not exactly.
+Jason hesitated. **I’ve heard the term, but...
+I don’t really know what it means for me.
+Not exactly.**

-> It is the act of channeling directed resonance into a harmonic structure.
+*It is the act of channeling directed resonance into a harmonic structure.
 A personal impulse, shaped by intent.
 Often unconscious.
-Sometimes costly.
+Sometimes costly.*

-Jason felt a flicker of unease.
-Costly how?
+Jason felt a flicker of unease. **Costly how?**

-> Energy, mental strain, emotional residue.
+*Energy, mental strain, emotional residue.
 Overuse can weaken structure.
-Improper use can damage host.
+Improper use can damage host.*

-But just a little?
-Jason thought.
-This won’t hurt, right?
+**But just a little?** Jason thought. **This won’t hurt, right?**

-> Minimal Invest.
+*Minimal Invest.
 Low risk.
 Local coupling.
 I will structure the pattern.
-You only stabilize.
+You only stabilize.*

 Jason nodded slowly, more to himself than her.
 It still didn’t feel real.
 But the resonance was there, like breath in his bones.

-Then let’s try.
+**Then let’s try.**

-# Sideband

-Milo and Lina turned sharply to look at Jason.

-"Who are you?"
-Jason’s words came without warning.

-"What?"
-Milo asked, frowning.

-Lina flinched first.
-Not at Jason’s words - those were strange, yes, but it was the way his focus suddenly dropped away entirely.
-As if something else had taken over his internal axis.

-“Jason?” she said, approaching.
-His pupils didn’t react. “…Riiiight,” came out of his mouth, but almost inaudible.

-Milo stepped around from the terminal.
-“Is he... processing something?”
-Moving his head ever so closer to Jason's face until they were only inches apart.

-A few heartbeats later  - Jason blinked, coming back into himself.

-"Okay," Milo said, voice level, "what the hell just happened?"

-"I think... someone just introduced herself."
-Jason answered a bit dazed.

-Lina’s brows drew together.
-"Who?"

-"Her name is RAE.
-And she’s been with me longer than I realized."
+---

 His gaze drifted again - somewhere beyond the room.